Continuous Ensemble Weather Forecasting with Diffusion models: Continuous Ensemble Forecasting

 In a deterministic system, the dynamics can be described by a forecasting function $f:\mathcal{X}^{|\Omega|}\times \mathcal{T}\to\mathcal{X}$ that maps previous states $X(\Omega)\in\mathcal{X}^{|\Omega|}$, to future states $X(t)$.
 While weather is in principle governed by deterministic equations, its chaotic nature, lack of information, and our inability to resolve the dynamics at sufficiently high spatio-temporal resolution gives it an intrinsic uncertainty.
 This motivates the formulation of weather as a stochastic dynamical system.
 In such a system, no function can describe the entire dynamics.
 At each instance, there might be a range of functions $f^1,f^2,\dots$ that all describe some possible evolution, some more likely than others.
 If we consider the space $\mathcal{F}$ of all such functions, we can formalize this by defining a probability density $\mu$ over this space, describing the likelihood of each function.
 To create an ensemble of possible functions, we sample several $f^1,\dots,f^N$, from $\mu$.
 Given previous states $X(\Omega)$, evaluating each function gives an ensemble of possible trajectories $X^i(\mathcal{T}) = f^i(X(\Omega),\mathcal{T})$.

 The key insight in motivating our method is the identification of the latent noise space $(\mathcal{X}, p_{\text{noise}})$ with the solution space $(\mathcal{F}, \mu)$.
-In our method, the sampling algorithm can be represented by a parameterized function $f_\theta^Z$, where we have frozen the noise $Z\sim p_\text{noise}$.
-Under some regularity conditions, this function is uniquely defined by $\theta$ and the ODE-solver for any given $Z$.
+In our method, the sampling algorithm can be represented by a parameterized function $f_\theta^Z$, where we have frozen the noise $Z\sim p_\text{noise}$. {Under the regularity conditions specified in} appendix \ref{app:proof}, this function is uniquely defined by $\theta$ and the ODE-solver for any given $Z$.
 Thus, as illustrated in fig.~\ref{fig:diagram}, our setting mirrors the theoretical setting.
 Given sufficient data and model capacity, the neural network $S_\theta$ matches the score function $S$.
 Consequently, the distribution of the functions $f_\theta^Z$ should mirror that of the solutions $f^i$.
 Since $f^i$ describes a possible evolution of weather, it has to be continuous as a function of time.
-To ensure that the generated trajectories are also continuous in $t$, regularity conditions need to be imposed on $S_\theta$ to ensure that it depends smoothly on the lead time.
-While we do not impose any restrictions on the network, we show empirically in sec. \ref{sec:results} that this is satisfied in practice, and leave a formal analysis for future work.
+To ensure that the generated trajectories are also continuous in $t$, regularity conditions need to be imposed on $S_\theta$ to ensure that it depends smoothly on the lead time. {In appendix} \ref{app:proof}, {we provide sufficient conditions and a proof of this property.
+We also show empirically in sec.} \ref{sec:results} {that this is satisfied in practice.}